S & I : Separation (Part 1)

 Well-differentiated families, with good S & I & therefore are non-symbiotic, have the flexibility to balance the need for connection & stability against the need for each member to also have autonomy.

-YES : Separation does mean that we recognize we’re not the same as our loved significant others, that we react & think differently, AND that is OK!
+Positive : Separation does mean that we recognize we’re not the same as our beloved significant others, that we react & think differently, AND that it’s OK!

 NEXT: Separation #2